-Washington, D.C., January 12, 2021 – The Satellite Industry Association (SIA) today announced the SIA Board of Directors has elected the following persons as executive committee officers for 2021: Audrey Allison of The Boeing Company as Chair, Ross Vincenti of Intelsat as Vice Chair and Ananda Martin of Spire Global as Vice Chair and Jennifer Warren of Lockheed Martin as Treasurer.
+Washington, D.C., January 13, 2022 – The Satellite Industry Association (SIA) today announced the SIA Board of Directors has elected the following persons as executive committee officers for 2022: Ross Vincenti of Intelsat as Chair, Ananda Martin of Spire Global as Vice Chair and Jennifer Warren of Lockheed Martin as Treasurer.

-Ross Vincenti is associate general counsel at Intelsat.
+Ross Vincenti is Associate General Counsel at Intelsat.
 His responsibilities include all aspects of the company’s commercial legal matters along with export and trade compliance.
 Before joining Intelsat Mr. Vincenti served as chief legal officer for Federated Wireless, a wireless spectrum management company.
-Prior to Federated Wireless, he was general counsel and secretary for , a global satellite telecommunications company based in the Washington, DC area.
+Prior to Federated Wireless, he was general counsel and corporate secretary for OneWeb, a global satellite telecommunications company based in the Washington, DC area.
 Mr. Vincenti also served as the chief legal officer of SISVEL International S.A., a privately held international intellectual property licensing, monetization and consulting firm, and as managing director of SISVEL’s North American subsidiary.
 Mr. Vincenti previously held a variety of executive level positions, primarily in the broadband telecommunications, technology and financial services industries, including as vice president and deputy general counsel for Clearwire, one of the first companies in the U.S. to offer high speed wireless broadband service, and as general counsel at Siemens’ U.S. mobile telecommunications division.

 Mr. Vincenti received his law degree from the University of Southern California where he was an editor of both the Major Tax Planning Journal and the Computer/Law Journal.
 He was recognized by the Financial Times (N.A.) with a “Most Innovative In-House Legal Team” award in 2015.
 In 2008 he was also honored as the “Top Technology Transactions Lawyer” in the greater Washington, DC metropolitan area by the Washington Business Journal.